 Coping with a cancer diagnosis can be overwhelming, frightening, and confusing.
-There are many unknowns that may make you feel anxious and uncomfortable, from understanding what treatment will be like to dealing with the changes in your health.
-Talking to one of the compassionate, trained volunteers in our Patient-to-Patient and Caregiver-to-Caregiver Volunteer Program can often help.
+There are many unknowns that may make you feel anxious and uncomfortable, from understanding what treatment will be like for you and your loved one to dealing with changes in health.
+Talking to one of the compassionate, trained volunteers in our Patient and Caregiver Support Program can often help.

-This peer-support program connects you and your caregivers one-on-one with people who’ve been through a similar cancer diagnosis and treatment and understand your challenges and worries.
+This peer-support program connects you and your caregivers one-on-one with people who’ve been through a similar cancer diagnosis, treatment and/or caregiving experience, who understand your challenges and worries.
 Our volunteers listen, talk, and offer confidential support before, during, and after cancer treatment.
 All MSK patients and caregivers are eligible to participate.

-Speaking with a patient or caregiver volunteer does not take the place of care from your clinical team, but it does add to your support.
+Speaking with a patient or caregiver volunteer does not take the place of care from your clinical team, but it does add to your support network.

 Who We Are

 Our volunteers are cancer survivors and caregivers who have completed specialized training.
-They speak with current patients and caregivers face-to-face or via telephone or email, and are dedicated to supporting you along your journey.
+They speak with current patients and caregivers face-to-face or via telephone, and are dedicated to supporting you along your journey.

 How We Can Help